osisoft/sample-ocs-grafana-nodejs/README.md

 1. Open a command prompt inside this folder
 1. Build the container using `docker build -t grafana-ocs .`
-*Note: The dockerfile being built contains an ENV statement that creates an [environment variable](https://grafana.com/docs/grafana/latest/administration/configuration/#configure-with-environment-variables) that overrides options in the grafana config.
+*Note: The dockerfile being built contains an ENV statement that creates an [environment variable](https://grafana.com/docs/grafana/latest/administration/configuration/#configure-with-environment-variables) that overrides an option in the grafana config.
 In this case, the `allow_loading_unsigned_plugins` option is being overridden to allow the [unsigned plugin](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins) in this sample to be used.*
 1. Run the container using `docker run -d --name=grafana -p 3000:3000 grafana-ocs`
 1. Navigate to localhost:3000 to configure data sources and view data